 Next, we travelled through Czechia (aka Czech Republic).
 The first thing we noticed was that the internet was not as good, as cheap or as prevalent as it had been throughout the Baltics and Poland.
 One day while we were driving in Czechia we were stopped by the police.
 They were not happy with our towing arrangement.
 They were also not happy that Mike doesn’t have a bus driver’s license and that the international license we have is really only for cars and not for large vehicles.
 The police started by saying that, with our license, we couldn’t drive the RV any more at all.
 We then got them down to saying that we couldn’t drive with the car in tow.
 That meant that I would have to follow Mike while driving the Lincoln.
 A little later they conceded that we could keep the car in tow if we left the highway and stuck to the smaller roads which we really didn’t want to do with the large RV.
 Finally we had both policemen inside the RV to have a look at our “fancy” bus and they eventually smiled and allowed us on our way with Mike driving and the car in tow.
 It was a bit scary for a while.
 During all this one of the policemen had limited English and the other had none.

 We thought we might stop in Brno which is Czechia’s second largest city.
 We drove by and all the parking lots that would take trucks and buses were completely filled and the trucks were double parked.
 We then looked at places like IKEA and other malls and their parking lots were jammed.
 We decided to just keep going towards the Lednice-Valtice area in Czechia that I wanted to see.
-Lednice has a complex consisting of multiple chateaux, huge grounds and lots of lovely lodges etc. It was the summer residence for part of the Luxembourg family.
+Lednice has a complex consisting of multiple chateaux, huge grounds and lots of lovely lodges etc. It was the summer residence for part of the Lichtenstein family.
 They had a more permanent residence just a few miles away in Valtice.
 It was a wet Sunday.
 We toured inside the main Chateau in Lednice and thought that we would come back and walk the grounds the next day.
 When we woke up on Monday and it was raining again we decided to just keep driving.
 During the tour we were told about one of the local villages that was lost to another noble in a card game.
 When you see the luxurious accommodations, and hear stories like that you begin to understand a little more about the peasant uprisings.

 We spent 1 ½ days in Bratislava, the capital of Slovakia.
 Silly us, we didn’t think about our audio tour guide until it was too late and we were leaving the city.